itsrojan/llm-instruction-dataset/README.md

 ## Setup

+To prepare your environment for running the project, follow these steps carefully:

-Ensure Python 3.11 is installed before starting.
-Then, install the required libraries using the following command:
+Ensure Python 3.11 is installed on your system.

+It's recommended to use a virtual environment to manage dependencies.

+With the virtual environment activated, install all necessary Python packages using pip:

 ```bash
 pip install datasets transformers peft trl tqdm